NCAR/mpibind/README.md

 2. gpu_per_rank

-   Spreads MPI ranks between NUMA domains on the socket and sets CUDA_VISIBLE_DEVICES to that each rank is associated with a unique GPU.
+   Spreads MPI ranks between NUMA domains on the socket and sets CUDA_VISIBLE_DEVICES so that each rank is associated with a unique GPU.
 Assumes 1:1 mapping between ranks and GPUs.

 ## CPU Binding Example